-- May graduation February 1
+• May graduation - February 1

-- August graduation June 1

-- December graduation October 1
+- August graduation June 1 - December graduation October 1

 If students do not complete their Applied Learning Experience within the semester of the planned graduation date, they do not need to reapply.
 The graduation date will be scheduled for the next semester.
-Students can contact the Graduate School at gradschool@wcupa.edu for additional information about graduation policies.
+Students can contact the Graduate School at <a href="mailto:graduation-

-Students who complete course requirements in the summer will be eligible to walk in the December Graduation Ceremony.
+Students who complete course requirements in the summer are eligible to walk in the December Graduation Ceremony.
 When students officially graduate in August (with successful completion of degree requirements) and participate in the December Graduation Ceremony, the final graduation clearance occurs in September and diplomas are issued at that time.
+International students may request an exception to walk in May prior to their August graduation date by emailing the Graduate School.